syncthing/docs/users/config.rst

         but still accepted in incoming configs.

     sendonly
-        The folder is in "send-only" mode -- it will not be modified by Syncthing on this device.
+        The folder is in "send only" mode -- it will not be modified by Syncthing on this device.
         Note that this type was previously called "readonly" which is deprecated but still accepted in incoming configs.

+    receiveonly
+        The folder is in "receive only" mode -- it will not propagate changes to other devices.

 rescanIntervalS
     The rescan interval, in seconds.
 Can be set to zero to disable when external